flightbookingmiu/booking-app/README.md

 ## Additional Notes
 - **Visual Consistency**: Use a consistent slide template with the XAI Travel logo on each slide.
-- **Screenshots**: Place all screenshots in the `screenshots/` folder for inline rendering.
+- **Screenshots and Diagrams**: Place all images in the `screenshots/` folder for inline rendering.
 - **Preparation**: Rehearse to stay within the 40-minute presentation time, followed by 5-10 minutes for Q&A.
-- **Handouts**: Provide a PDF of the slides and a one-page summary of the app’s features and architecture.
+- **Handouts**: Provide a PDF of the slides and a one-page summary of the app’s features, architecture, and SDLC process.